Discharge (sentence): Canada

 In Canada, a discharge is a sentence passed in criminal court whereby an individual is found guilty of an offence but is deemed not to have been convicted.
 Although a discharge is not considered a conviction, a record of an absolute or conditional discharge is kept by Canadian Police Information Centre (CPIC) and by the charging police agency and is purged from the individual's police record after a period of time: one year in the case of an absolute discharge, three years for a conditional discharge.
 The Criminal Records Act states that except in exceptional circumstances, if the discharge is conditional, no record may be disclosed after three years.
 No conviction occurs, but the offender is required to fulfill certain conditions as part of the sentence.
 The offender is put on probation for a period of up to three years.

 In the case of a conditional discharge, an offender who fails to meet the conditions of the probation or commits another criminal offence during the probation period may be returned to court, have the discharge to be cancelled, and receive a criminal conviction and sentence for both the original offence and breach of probation.
 If the conditions of the discharge are met, it becomes an absolute discharge.

 A court may grant a conditional or absolute discharge only for offences with no minimum penalty and a maximum penalty of less than fourteen years.

+Malaysia

+Malaysia's Criminal Procedure Code allows for a magistrate in a summary trial to make a discharge amounting to an acquittal under section 173(g) if the court considers the charge to be groundless.
+In contrast, the public prosecutor may apply to the court for discharge not amounting to an acquittal (DNAA) under section 254.
+In the latter case proceedings on the charge are stayed but the accused may be charged again with the same offence in the future.

+For example, in 2020, Riza Aziz was discharged not amounting to an acquittal (DNAA) from five money laundering charges over US$248 million (RM1.25 billion), he had misappropriated from sovereign wealth fund 1Malaysia Development Berhad.